-Erika works with both teams and goalkeepers for the club, using her experience as a collegiate goalkeeper and decorated youth player.
+Erika works with both teams and goalkeepers for the club, using her experience as a collegiate goalkeeper coach and decorated player.
 Along with KJ, she provides daily training and game analysis for every team’s goalkeepers to hone their skills as specialized players.

 Erika began coaching with Total Futbol in 2018 and works with both teams and goalkeepers.
 She is currently the head co-coach the DMV FC 03G Hurricanes for 2021-22 with Tina Valente, and will continue to run GK training sessions.
 Along with training sessions, she consults for GKs for all age groups during games in conjunction with Katelyn Jensen.

 She also currently coaches with the West Virginia University Women’s Soccer Team in Morgantown, WV as a GK coach.
 In her first year with the Mountaineers, her starting goalkeeper collected second team All-Big 12 Honors.
 She also serves with West Virginia’s state ODP program as the 2007 girls head coach.